 27. Scoring transponders: track supplied or your own are required to be used on all cars, anytime a transponder has been purposely moved from its required position to gain an advantage the transponder will be confiscated and driver disqualified & suspended for up to 1 year from the infraction.

 28. Courtesy rule: as a courtesy any car from another track or organization with minor rule differences may at managements discretion race on that night but will be notified of the rule modifications in order to compete conforming to the rules on the next visit to the track.
 The exceptions would be safety specifications and special events which have no grace period.
-This rule is for those who have not competed at 35 RP in 2007
+This rule is for those who have not competed at 35 RP in the prior year

 29. Tech waived by officials: in the event that the car / s that are subject to post race tech cannot run, crank, weigh, pass a measurement etc due to a known on track incident wreak, crash, etc, tech maybe waived for that night but only if car / s has previously passed either preseason or during racing season tech or engine has track seal.